JavierGonzalez/maxsim_framework/README.md

 * `ini` files are loaded with a constant named with the file name.
 * `json` files are loaded with a variable named with the file name.
 * Error 404 when app returns null `echo`.
-* Optional `404.php` for personalization.
 * Access denied for any file name containing `password`.
 * Framework app url redirection with: `$maxsim['redirect'] = '/url';`
 * Text-plain output with: `exit;` or `$maxsim['output'] = 'text';`
 * JSON API output when `$echo` is array and `$maxsim['output'] = 'json';`.
-* Simple, short, lightweight, no PSR, snake_case, procedural first, flexible, expansible, old school.
+* Simple, short, lightweight, snake_case, procedural first, flexible, expansible, old school.

 ### Future features